deepfence/golang_deepfence_sdk_ts/client/docs/ModelHost.md

 `func (o *ModelHost) UnsetPrivateIp()`

 UnsetPrivateIp ensures that no value is present for PrivateIp, not even an explicit nil
+### GetProcessTracerStatus

+`func (o *ModelHost) GetProcessTracerStatus() string`

+GetProcessTracerStatus returns the ProcessTracerStatus field if non-nil, zero value otherwise.

+### GetProcessTracerStatusOk

+`func (o *ModelHost) GetProcessTracerStatusOk() (*string, bool)`

+GetProcessTracerStatusOk returns a tuple with the ProcessTracerStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProcessTracerStatus

+`func (o *ModelHost) SetProcessTracerStatus(v string)`

+SetProcessTracerStatus sets ProcessTracerStatus field to given value.

+### GetProcessTracerStatusUpdatedAt

+`func (o *ModelHost) GetProcessTracerStatusUpdatedAt() int32`

+GetProcessTracerStatusUpdatedAt returns the ProcessTracerStatusUpdatedAt field if non-nil, zero value otherwise.

+### GetProcessTracerStatusUpdatedAtOk

+`func (o *ModelHost) GetProcessTracerStatusUpdatedAtOk() (*int32, bool)`

+GetProcessTracerStatusUpdatedAtOk returns a tuple with the ProcessTracerStatusUpdatedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProcessTracerStatusUpdatedAt

+`func (o *ModelHost) SetProcessTracerStatusUpdatedAt(v int32)`

+SetProcessTracerStatusUpdatedAt sets ProcessTracerStatusUpdatedAt field to given value.

 ### GetProcesses

 `func (o *ModelHost) GetProcesses() []ModelProcess`